brannondorsey/apibuilder/README.md

 ###Column Parameters
-Column parameters allow you to query data for a specific value where the parameter key is specified to be the column in your database.
+Column parameters allow you to query data for a specific column value where the parameter key is specified to be the column name in your database.
 Column parameters can be stacked for more specific queries.

 Parameter __keys:__ Column name (i.e. `first_name`) to perform query on.